suffolklibraries/lgc/content/collections/events/be-brave-21-02.md

     content:
       -
         type: text
         text: "Scared of spiders?
 Horrified by heights?
 Terrified of Tyrannosaurus Rexes?
-Bring along your worst fears and together we will make them silly things we can easily overcome.\_"
+Bring along your worst fears and together we will make them things we can easily overcome.\_"
   -
     type: paragraph
     attrs: